-Information about Hatshepsut temple Luxor, Egypt
+Information about Hatshepsut temple Luxor Egypt, tours and Online Booking

 Hatshepsut temple Luxor built just north of the Middle Kingdom temple of Mentuhotep.
 In fact, it is in the bay of cliffs which known as Deir El Bahri.
 In ancient times, Hatshepsut temple Luxor called Djeser-djeseru, meaning the “sacred of sacred”.
 It influenced by the style of the earlier temple at Deir El Bahri.
 Hatshepsut’s construction surpassed anything which built before.
 It is both in its architecture and its beautiful carved reliefs.
 Moreover, the female pharaoh chose to site her temple in a valley sacred to the Theban Goddess of the West.
 It was on a direct axis with Karnak Temple of Amun on the east bank.
 On the other side of the mountain was the tomb which Hatshepsut constructed for herself.
 In fact, the tomb located in the Valley of the Kings (KV 20).